-In the twentieth century, Communist Parties often explicitly advocated combining resisting capitalism with smashing capitalism.
+Actual historical social and political movements, of course, do not confine themselves to single cells in this typology.
+In the twentieth century, revolutionary communists explicitly advocated combining resisting capitalism with smashing capitalism.
 Communist militants were encouraged to participate actively within the labor movement on the belief that this was an essential part of building working class solidarity and transforming working class consciousness.
 The strategy was still ultimately directed towards a system-rupture organized through the control of state power, but an essential part of the process through which this was thought to become eventually possible "when the time was ripe," was vigorous Communist Party involvement in militant resistance to capitalism within the labor movement.